DulusNo/youtube-dl/README.md

     --geo-verification-proxy URL     Use this proxy to verify the IP address for some geo-restricted sites.
 The default
-                                     proxy specified by --proxy (or none, if the options is not present) is used for the actual downloading.
+                                     proxy specified by --proxy (or none, if the option is not present) is used for the actual downloading.
     --geo-bypass                     Bypass geographic restriction via faking
-                                     X-Forwarded-For HTTP header (experimental)
+                                     X-Forwarded-For HTTP header
     --no-geo-bypass                  Do not bypass geographic restriction via faking X-Forwarded-For HTTP header
-                                     (experimental)
     --geo-bypass-country CODE        Force bypass geographic restriction with explicitly provided two-letter ISO 3166-2
-                                     country code (experimental)
+                                     country code
+    --geo-bypass-ip-block IP_BLOCK   Force bypass geographic restriction with explicitly provided IP block in CIDR
+                                     notation

 ## Video Selection:
     --playlist-start NUMBER          Playlist video to start at (default is 1)